sinteur/Rocket.Chat.Monitoring/README.md

 *  the latest supported docker and docker-compose installed and working for your platform (on Ubuntu 18.04LTS and later, `snap install docker`

+#### 1. Prepare your Rocket.Chat servers to expose metrics

+For security reasons, Rocket.Chat servers do not expose any operational metrics by default.
+You must turn it on.

+For each server you want to monitor, sign in as administrator and then go to Administration -> Logs -> Prometheus and make sure you **enable** it and remember the default port used.